Want to motorbike from Chiang Mai to Pai? My trip was one of the most fun adventures I had while visiting the city!

 Chiang Mai To Pai Bus

-✔️ AYA Service: 200 THB one-way; 9:00 am, 10:30 am, 12:30 pm, 13:30pm and 14:30 pm
+✔️ AYA Service: 200 THB one-way; 9:00 am, 10:30 am, 12:30 pm, 13:30 pm and 14:30 pm

 ✔️ Prem Pracha: 150 THB one-way, from 6:30 am to 17:30 pm every hour.

-⭐ Pro tip >> Whatever you do, don’t arrange for the bus to pick you up from your accommodation as this will double your ticket cost.
+⭐ Pro tip >> Whatever you do, don’t arrange for the bus to pick you up from your accommodation, as this will double your ticket cost.
 Catch a tuk-tuk or walk to the bus stop!

 I have also read that there is a local bus to Pai, although I can’t verify this.
-However, if it does run it’s one of the cheapest options but also the longest.

 The good news is that since it’s slower, you’re less likely to get travel sick.
-If you don’t fancy spending 5 hours on the journey you can catch an arranged minibus.
+If you don’t fancy spending 5 hours on the journey, you can catch an arranged minibus.

 ✔️ Local Bus: 100 THB one-way, departs from Arcade Bus Station (New Terminal).